Tranhd/TMA671-Linear-Algebra-and-Numerical-Analysis/README.md

-# Linear Algebra and Numerical-Analysis
+# Linear Algebra and Numerical Analysis
  Some of the Bonus tasks and Labs from the course, done in Matlab.

 ## Author